tushar-sharma/tushar-sharma.github.io/_posts/2020-06-19-homeopathy-india.md

 ## Allopathy vs Homeopathy

 As a kid I usually heard about two types of medicine.
 One was allopathy which is a pejorative term for modern science.
-It was always blamed for side effects.
-“Only if you are really sick”, my uncle used to say, “should you take allopathy”.
+Allopathy was always criticised for side effects.
+“Only if you are really sick", my uncle used to say, “take allopathy medicine only as a last resort."

 Other was alternative medicine, which is an umbrella term for Ayurveda, homeopathy, yoga, acupuncture, etc. “They don’t have any side effects”, I often heard, “they should be recommended first”.